NRCHKB/node-red-contrib-homekit-bridged/README.md

 The built in `rbe` node may be placed as needed to only pass on messages if they are different from previous messages.

 #### I only want to get messages when something has been changed in the Home app, but also all messages I send into the homekit node get forwarded, too.
 How do I stop that?

+Set Allow Message Passthrough to false in the Bridge configuration or...

 Insert this node right after your homekit node: